equinor/omnia-tutorial/exercises/expose/README.rst

 * In powershell or a command prompt, navigate to a folder where you want to download the git repository, example "C:\Code".
-* Run the command ``git clone https://github.com/equinor/omnia-tutorial.git``
+* Run the command ``git clone https://github.com/equinor/omnia-tutorial.git`` or alternatively `download a zip file <https://github.com/equinor/omnia-tutorial/archive/master.zip>`_ and extract it to the folder where you will work from.

 Visual Studio Online
 ^^^^^^^^^^^^^^^^^^^^